kares/jruby-rack-worker/README.md

 Ruby attempts to stay pretty close to UNIX and most popular workers have been modeled the "spawn a background process" way.
-[JRuby](http://jruby.org) brings Java to the table, where "Young Java Knights" are thought to use threads whenever in a need to compute something parallel while serving requests.
+[JRuby](http://jruby.org) brings Java to the table, where "Young Java Knights" are taught to use threads whenever in a need to compute something in parallel with serving requests.

 There's no right or wrong way of doing this.
 If you do expect chaos like Resque proclaims - have long running jobs that consume a lot of memory they have trouble